I find I ruin songs for myself sometimes. Well, not quite ruin them, rather, I find a way to make them less enjoyable. I kind of ruin them.

 I don’t write funny songs for two reasons.
 Firstly, I can’t write jokes.
 I wanted to be a Simpsons writer when I was young until I realised I can’t write jokes.
 Secondly, I don’t really like comedy songs.
 I really just listen to stuff like Sweet Leilani, Surf’s Up, Debussy, Heaven or Las Vegas, that kind of thing.
 Haven’t voluntarily listened to a comedy song in about 10 years, I’d say.
 That’s probably a lie.

-Sometimes on Twitter (of which I am an anonymous lurker), I notice people responding to amusing tweets with statements like, “I just snorted tea out my nose reading that.”
+Quick aside on the subject of laughter: Sometimes on Twitter (of which I am an anonymous lurker), I notice people responding to amusing tweets with statements like, “I just snorted tea out my nose reading that.”
 I can’t imagine ever laughing that much at anything someone has written.
 Nothing anyone writes is ever that funny, surely.
 The only hysterically funny stuff happens in real life, in front of you, unscripted.

 That said I remember as a very young child laughing deliriously (and I mean literally rolling on the floor) at that Mr. Bean scene on the diving board but other than that, nope, nothing.